arthurbath/bath-boilerplate/README.md

 Git repository

 #### .gitignore
-Git ignore configuration
+Listing of files for Git to ignore

-* Lists filenames and blobs to be ignored by Git

 ### Dependency Management and Bundling

 #### .package.json
 NPM manifest

-* Defines which packages are required for development
+* Defines which packages are required for development and production
 * Defines scripts for interacting with packages

 #### node_modules